poser55/linked-db-rows/README.txt

 *Linked db rows: table rows that are linked via foreign keys.

 Usage (2 minute version):
-*Export a linked db row to json, starting from the row of the book table with the primary key of 1 (=RowLink) String jsonString = new DbExporter().contentAsTree(dbConnection, "book", "1").asJson();
+*Export a linked db row to json, starting from the row of the book table with the primary key of 1 (=RowLink book/1) String jsonString = new DbExporter().contentAsTree(dbConnection, "book", "1").asJson();

 *Import an exported json again into a database: